Here with Me (Dido song)

-"Here with Me" is the debut single of English singer-songwriter Dido.
+"Here with Me" is a song by English singer-songwriter Dido.
 It was the first single she released from her 1999 debut studio album, No Angel.
 The song was written about her then-boyfriend Bob Page.
 The single was released on 17 May 1999 in the United States but was not released in the United Kingdom until February 2001, serving as Dido's debut single in her home country.
 In other territories, it was issued as the album's second single, following "Thank You".
 Shortly after its release, "Here with Me" was used as the theme song for the American science fiction television programme Roswell (1999–2002).

 "Here with Me" peaked at number four on the UK Singles Chart, becoming Dido's second consecutive top-five single, following "Stan", a collaboration with Eminem that incorporated, in sample form, the first verse of "Thank You".
 The single also became a top-five hit in France, Hungary, New Zealand, and Portugal, and it peaked at number 16 on the US Billboard Bubbling Under Hot 100 chart in October 2000.
 In Australia, the track reached number one on the ARIA Hitseekers Chart following Dido's live performance at the 2001 ARIA Awards.

 Music videos

-Two distinct music videos were produced for the selection.
+Two distinct music videos were produced for the track.
 The first version was filmed in 1999, and released to the American market.
 The American version was directed by Big TV! and uses footage of the singer rendered in sepia tones.
-Dido later stated that she hoped to record a new video of the selection for international release.
+Dido later stated that she hoped to record a new video for international release.

-The second version, shot in full color and directed by Liz Friedlander, was released in May 2000.
-This became the video released to the British & European markets; the music video for the international version was filmed in downtown Toronto, Ontario, Canada.
+The second version, shot in full colour and directed by Liz Friedlander, was released in May 2000.
+This became the video released to the British and European markets; the music video for the international version was filmed in downtown Toronto, Ontario, Canada.